Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Problem Statement

 where $\bfQ_k$ and $\bfR_k$ are positive definite weight matrices, and $\calU_{0:K-1}$ represents an input constraint set. \end{problem}

 Achieving accurate target jumping with MPC requires not only an accurate model but also the coverage of the final state upon landing, which represents the accuracy of the jumping target.
 Using a fixed-frequency has shown to be efficient for locomotion tasks with limited aerial phases; however, this can face two challenges in long-flight maneuvers.
 On the one hand, using a fine time-step dirscretization enhances the model prediction accuracy but requires a large number of steps to capture the entire flight phase, thereby increasing the optimization size and computational cost.
 On the other hand, using a coarse time-step discretization allows capturing the entire flight phase efficiently but can sacrifice model prediction accuracy.
 For jumping tasks, different phases may require different model resolutions, e.g., fine time resolution during the contact phase but coarser time resolution during the flight phase as the model complexity is reduced due to unavailable force control and contact.
-Therefore, we propose to learn a model for dynamic maneuvers (Problem \ref{problem:dynamics_learning}) with an adaptive-frequency scheme that uses a coarse time discretization in the flight phase and a fine time discretization in the contact phase.
-Importantly, this adaptive-frequency scheme is also synchronized with the MPC control of the learned model (Problem \ref{problem:mpc_learn}) to leverage the same discretization errors when using the model for MPC predictions.
-Thus, in our formulation $t_{0:K}$ does not have equal time steps and is a mixture of fine and coarse discretization capturing the contact and flight phases of a jumping motion.
+Therefore, we propose to learn a model for dynamic maneuvers (Problem \ref{problem:dynamics_learning}) with an \rebut{variable-frequency scheme}\redst{adaptive-frequency scheme} that uses a coarse time discretization in the flight phase and a fine time discretization in the contact phase.
+Importantly, this \rebut{variable-frequency}\redst{adaptive-frequency} scheme is also synchronized with the MPC control of the learned model (Problem \ref{problem:mpc_learn}) \rebut{by utilizing the same time steps for both fitting the learned model and performing the MPC optimization.
+This synchronization ensures that the same discretization errors are leveraged when using the model for MPC predictions}.
+Thus, in our formulation $t_{0:K}$ does not have equal time steps and is a mixture of fine and coarse discretization capturing the contact and flight phases\redst{of a jumping motion}. \rebut{Note that we use a constant time step $\Delta t_k$ during the different jumping phases.
+It is possible to use $\Delta t_k$ as input to the residual model neural networks.
+However, we need to collect a substantial amount of data for a wide range of $\Delta t_k$ to avoid overfitting, which would also increase the size of the neural network and computational cost. }